BGeil/Tomagotchi-Mini/README.md

 Add buttons to the screen to feed your pet, turn off the lights, and play with your pet.
 Add the ability to name your pet.																[check] Style the page.
-Increase your pet's age every x minutes
-Increase your pet's Hunger, Sleepiness, and Bored metrics on an interval of your choosing.
+Increase your pet's age every x minutes															[check] Increase your pet's Hunger, Sleepiness, and Bored metrics on an interval of your choosing.
 You pet should die if Hunger, Boredom, or Sleepiness hits 10.
 Morph your pet at certain ages.
 Animate your pet across the screen while it's alive.